 The PEA is based on the Bunker Hill Mineral Resource published March 22, 2021, following the drilling program conducted in 2020 and early 2021 to validate previous resources.
-This PEA is based on projected production 5.5Mt from the mine.
-Given the 10-year mine life, the mine plan has been based on prioritizing higher-grade material.
-The mine production schedule is based on a 5.0% zinc operating cut-off grade (COG).
+This PEA is based on projected production 6.38Mt from the mine.
+Given the 13-year mine life, the mine plan has been based on prioritizing higher-grade material.
+The mine production schedule for the Newgard, Quill and UTZ portions of the mine included in the block model is based on an \$80/ton NSR operating cut-off grade (COG).
+The lower sections of the mine based on historic Bunker Hill mine planning is based on a 5.0% zinc equivalent cut-off grade.
 The mineral resource COG is 3.3% zinc which includes Indicated and Inferred mineral resources.